Dr. Steve Bouma-PredigerLeonard and Marjorie Maas Professor of Reformed Theology, Department Chair

 Outside the college

-Steven’s wife, Celaine, is a marriage and family therapist, a spiritual director and an ordained minister in the Reformed Church in America.
-They have three girls: Anna lives in Brooklyn, N.Y.; Chara is a Peace Corps volunteer in Paraguay; and Sophia is a Spanish major at Hope.
-He and his wife live in a 121-year-old home and have numerous pets with Spanish names (Rosita, Lokita).
+Steve’s wife, Celaine, is a marriage and family therapist, a spiritual director and an ordained minister in the Reformed Church in America.
+They have three girls: Anna lives in Brooklyn, New York, Chara is a Peace Corps volunteer in Paraguay and Sophia is a recent Spanish major graduate of Hope.
+He and his wife live with their lively Boston Terrier, Lily, in a 125-year-old home surrounded by trees in downtown Holland.

-He spends as much time as possible outside, including taking students whitewater rafting, flatwater canoeing and backpacking in the Adirondacks every May as part of a three-week Hope course, ecological theology and ethics.
+Steve spends as much time as possible outside, including taking students whitewater rafting, flatwater canoeing and backpacking in the Adirondacks every May as part of a three-week Hope course, Ecological Theology and Ethics.